Getting Involved at UU Falmouth

 If you have interests in giving input to and/or participating in Sunday services, the RSC or its volunteer pools could be a place for you!
 If you’re more of a “behind the scenes” person, our pool of Zoom assistants could be a good fit for you!

-The Social Action Committee engages in activities to support the community and the membership and friends of UUFalmouth.
+The Social and Enviromental Action Committee engages in activities to support the community and the membership and friends of UUFalmouth.
 We have recently developed 3 priorities: Reduce Our Carbon Footprint at Home, Support Upper Cape Food Security and Standing in Solidarity with the Wampanoag Tribe.
 Our other efforts may be related to health care, education, senior citizens, legislation and racial justice/diversity and inclusion.
 We would welcome anyone with interests in these or other social action issues to participate in any one (or more) of these efforts- whatever interests you.

-Communications Committee is perfect for people who just like to do their bit and not spend too much time in meetings.
+This small group is perfect for people who just like to do their bit and not spend too much time in meetings.
 We are the ones who keep our website, uuffm.org, up to date.
 We also look after our congregation’s Facebook page.
 Once in a while we run an ad in the local media.
 It’s really just different tasks that can be done with very little, or only a little tech skill.

 The music committee is not just for singers but lovers of music by supporting the choir behind the scenes.
 Now that music is virtual it may also involve technical support and creativity to utilize all that technology can offer our music program.
 Other music committee volunteer opportunities are for sorting, filing, and occasionally copying music.
 We’d love to hear from you if any of these tasks are of interest to you.